obook/pyzwcad/docs/api.rst

 API
 ===

-This part of the documentation covers all the interfaces of `pyautocad`
+This part of the documentation covers all the interfaces of `pyzwcad`

 ``api`` - Main Autocad interface
 --------------------------------------------